argoproj/argo-cd/docs/operator-manual/server-commands/argocd-server.md

 ### Options

 ```
+      --accept-protobuf-content-type-enabled            Allows the Argo CD to receive kubernetes api responses in protobuf instead of json, if possible.
+This may improve performance in serialization but is experimental.
       --address string                                  Listen on given address (default "0.0.0.0")
       --api-content-types string                        Semicolon separated list of allowed content types for non GET api requests.
 Any content type is allowed if empty. (default "application/json")
       --app-state-cache-expiration duration             Cache expiration for app state (default 1h0m0s)